Funding, Professional Development Resources

 The Graduate School Health Preparation for Travel Fund will reimburse the cost of inoculations at Yale University Health Services that are required for travel outside the United States for dissertation research.

-There are also numerous outside sources of support for dissertation research, including the National Science Foundation, the United States Institute of Peace, and the Social Science Research Council.
+There are also numerous outside sources of support for dissertation research, including the National Science Foundation (here and here), the United States Institute of Peace, and the Social Science Research Council.
 Other fellowships include:

 - The Stanley I. Bach fellowship for legislative studies.